scaup/fae-gtlc-mu/README.md

 ```
 $ make
 ```
-## Verifying the main result only
+## Verifying the main results only
-Go through the following files if you only want to verify the fully abstract embedding claim.

 Files related to the definition of stlc_mu:
 ```